 Registered in NUA 101 (section 102, 301, and 303) and starts within 8-10 weeks

-- Documentation of negative TB test (most common) or negative chest x-ray (previous positive TB test)
+- Documentation of negative TB test (most common) or negative chest x-ray (previous positive TB test).
+Test MUST be dated within the last 12 months and not expire before the end of the semester.

 - Obtain CPR Certification Card from an American Heart Association Basic Life Support for Health Care Providers.
 The provider must be accredited by the American Heart Association and your CPR card must be identified as American Heart Association Basic Life Support for Health Care Providers.
 (No other cards are accepted.)